 - Help the person find a knowledgeable mental health professional or a reputable treatment facility, and take them to the treatment.

-5. While directly asking about suicide can be scary, the person your concerned about needs you to ask: "Do you feel so badly you are thinking about suicide?"
+5. While directly asking about suicide can be scary, the person you're concerned about needs you to ask, "Do you feel so badly you are thinking about suicide?"

 Almost everyone thinks about suicide at some point in their life.
 By listening and observing the "warning signs" of suicide and asking direct questions, we demonstrate our willingness to talk about anything with the person in crisis, including his/her feelings about suicide.
 He or she is likely to feel understood and that you understand the pain they are in.
 It can be a great relief to the person if his or her suicidal feelings can be brought out into the open and discussed freely without shock or disapproval; it shows that you are taking the person seriously.

 6. If the answer is "Yes," take the person's response seriously and continue the "Suicide Risk" assessment questions.

 - "Do you have a plan to take your own life?" or "Have you thought of how you would do it?"

 - "Do you have the means or materials available to act out your plan?"
 If so, "What and where are they?"